 - If the potatoes are large dice, it will take a little longer to cook.

-- If you find that the potatoes are starting to stick, add more coconut oil.
+- If you find that the potatoes are starting to stick, add more coconut oil or avocado oil.

 Sweet Potato Hashbrowns